Hong Kong police arrest four under new security law in move slammed by rights group

 In a press conference shortly before midnight on Wednesday, a police spokesman said the three men and a woman, all students, were suspected of being involved in an online group that pledged to use every means to fight for an independent Hong Kong.

-“We arrested for ... subversions and for the organizing and also the inciting (of) secession,” said Li Kwai-wah, police superintendent at the national security department.
+“We arrested for ... subversions and for the organising and also the inciting (of) secession,” said Li Kwai-wah, police superintendent at the national security department.

 “They wanted to unite all the independent groups in Hong Kong for the view to promote the independence of Hong Kong.”

-China considers Hong Kong to be an “inalienable” part of the country, so calls for independence are anathema to China’s Communist Party leaders.
+China considers Hong Kong to be an “inalienable” part of the country, so calls for independence are anathema to Beijing’s Communist Party leaders.

+Police said some mobile phones, computers and documents were seized in the operation.

+Beijing imposed the contentious legislation on its freest city just before midnight on June 30, punishing what it broadly defines as secession, subversion, terrorism and collusion with foreign forces with up to life in prison.

 Human Rights Watch condemned the arrests and urged governments to impose targeted sanctions on Hong Kong and Chinese government officials responsible for the new law.